 Instructions by tour leader and/or crew

-Last but not least: your tour leader or (on independent tours, where there is no tour leader) a member of the crew is an important and useful source of information.
-During daily briefings next day’s cycling tour will be discussed.
-Please feel free to ask questions and/or advice.
+Last but not least: your tour leader or (on independent tours – without a tour leader) a member of the crew is an important and useful source of information.
+The next day’s cycling tour will be discussed during daily briefings.
+Please feel free to ask questions or for advice.